 The following list of engineering and healthcare disciplines are illustrative of the disciplines acceptable for candidacy.
-Please contact the AAMI Credentials Institute (ACI) office if you have a degree that is not listed.
+Please contact the ACI if you have a degree that is not listed.

 Biology, Microbiology, Chemistry, Physics, Engineering, Environmental Engineering, Chemical Engineering, Nuclear Science, Biomedical Engineering, Industrial Engineering, Packaging, Environmental Engineering, Biomedical Technology, Medicine, or other appropriate discipline